 While this provider’s total of 2,500+ servers is indeed impressive, we'd like to see them spread over more locations ideally.
 That said, performance-wise Hotspot Shield (opens in new tab) did well, and in testing, our upload and download speeds were actually a little faster compared to our usual non-VPN rates.

-Hotspot Shield offers native software for Windows, Mac, Android, iOS, and a Chrome extension.
+Hotspot Shield offers native software for Windows, Mac, Android, iOS, and browser extensions for Chrome and Firefox.
 The colorful clients are compact and straightforward but have a very small number of settings, with the most important ones turned on by default so there’s not much here in terms of configurability.

 - [$12.99 a month] 1-month (opens in new tab)